Trevor Steven

 Trevor McGregor Steven (born 21 September 1963) is an English former professional footballer who played as a right-sided midfielder.
-He progressed through the ranks at Burnley, making his debut in 1981 and becoming a regular supplier of goals over the next two seasons.
+He progressed through the ranks at Burnley, making his debut in 1981 regularly scoring over the next two seasons.
 Everton boss Howard Kendall, who was building a new team based on youth, decided to make a bid for him.
 He became known as a member of the successful Everton side of the 1980s and went on to be part of the Rangers '9-in-a-row' team.
-Steven won further honours in France during a spell with Marseille and gained 36 international caps for England.
-He is now known for his media work, particularly with RTÉ Sport in Ireland.
+Steven was also successful with France's Marseille and gained 36 international caps for England.
+He works as a presenter for RTÉ Sport in Ireland.

 Club career

 Burnley

-Steven began his career with Burnley upon leaving school in the summer of 1980, and broke into the first team on 14 April 1981 when he made his debut as substitute in a 4-2 win over Huddersfield Town at Turf Moor.
+Steven began his career with Burnley upon leaving school in the summer of 1980, and broke into the first team on 14 April 1981 when he made his debut as substitute in a 4–2 win over Huddersfield Town at Turf Moor.
 During the 1981–82 season, whilst still a teenager, his first appearance in the starting XI came at Bristol Rovers in September.
 Steven then went on to score three goals in 36 league games to help Burnley win promotion to the Second Division as Third Division champions.
 He managed eight goals in the 1982–83 season, but was unable to prevent Burnley from going straight back down to the Third Division.